5 keys to handling tough conversations

 Skip to:

-Most of us don’t like to have difficult conversations.
-It can be very stressful and make us feel uncomfortable.
+We don’t like having difficult conversations.
+It can be stressful and make us feel uncomfortable.
 But, it’s important to have these conversations sometimes.
 We need to talk about tough topics to:

 Examples of hard talks: